melchizedekdas/http-delta-server/README.md

-# http-parts-server
+# http-delta-server
-server to implement parts response to improve caching
+server to implement delta response to improve caching